espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Grim Insight.md

 # Grim Insight
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Others' attempts to scare you often grant you insights about your would-be bullies that you can then exploit.
-If you roll a success on a saving throw against a fear effect, you get a critical success instead, and the source of the fear effect is [[Off-Guard]] to you until the end of your next turn.
+If you roll a success on a saving throw against a fear effect, you get a critical success instead, and the source of the fear effect is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to you until the end of your next turn.